Honda Accord: North America

 For the US market, the 1.5-litre turbo engine is offered in LX and EX trim levels, while the hybrid option is available for Sport, EX-L, Sport-L and Touring trim levels.
 Honda expects the hybrid variant to account for 50 percent of the Accord's sales.
 January thru December 2024 more than 50% of Accord sales were Hybrid sales.

 Honda released the 2025 Accord on September 16, 2024, for the 2025 model year, the EX trim was replaced by the SE trim that features blacked-out exterior elements.

+Honda released the 2026 Accord on December 18, 2025, the design is a carryover from 2025.
+The LX & SE trims gain a larger 9 inch touchscreen, the “SE” trim gains larger 19 inch rims from the Sport Hybrid, & now all trims come standard with wireless Apple CarPlay and Android Auto with the addition of a wireless charging pad.

 China

-The eleventh-generation Accord in China have two versions, the GAC Honda version Accord launched on 20 May 2023 and the Dongfeng Honda version called Inspire launched on 3 July 2023.
+The eleventh-generation Accord in China has two versions, the GAC Honda version marketed as the Accord (雅阁 (yǎ gé)) launched on 20 May 2023, and the Dongfeng Honda version marketed as the Inspire (英仕派 (yīng shì pài)) launched on 3 July 2023.
 Both versions of Accord have the same powertrain, which are the 1.5-litre turbo petrol engine marketed as "260", and a plug-in hybrid version replacing the e:HEV version marketed as e:PHEV using a 2.0-litre petrol engine.